Michael Gladis

 Michael Gladis (born August 30, 1977) is an American actor.
-He played Paul Kinsey in the television series Mad Men; he appeared in the series' first three seasons, and as a guest star in the show's fifth season.
+He played Paul Kinsey in the television series Mad Men.

-Early life
+Early life and education

-Gladis grew up in Farmington, Connecticut, graduating from Farmington High School in 1995.
+Gladis was born in Houston, Texas, and grew up in Farmington, Connecticut, graduating from Farmington High School in 1995.
 Inspiration for a life of acting originated from the time he spent volunteering for theater productions at Miss Porter's School, the internationally known all-girls school in town, where he knew male actors were needed.

 He started his college career at the SUNY School of Art Design at Alfred University before transferring to State University of New York at New Paltz, from which he earned a B.A. in theatre in 1999.

 Career

 Prior to Mad Men, he played Eugene Rossi in four episodes of Third Watch.
 He formerly starred in the Adult Swim comedy Eagleheart.
 Gladis appeared in an episode of Law & Order: Special Victims Unit titled "Branded" and in an episode of Leverage titled "The 15 Minute Job".

 He provided the voice and MotionScan of Dudley Lynch in the game L.A.
 Noire and was Senior Seaman Yevgeny Borzenkov in the 2002 film K19: The Widowmaker.
 In 2015, he portrayed Lieutenant Matias in the science fiction action film Terminator Genisys.